Please try the demo file in the sidebar (

 The bin being pointed to will be highlighted.

-When the samples cannot be fitted in one page, a scroller will appear in the bottom and user can drag the scroller to view different samples.
+When the samples cannot be fitted on one page, a scroller will appear in the bottom and users can drag the scroller to view different samples.

 One SVG file will be generated when the 'Download' button is clicked.
 The SVG file only captures the current view determined by the scroller.

 The sidebar provides options to manage files and reorder samples.